-For every case that proceeds to a live hearing, the Director of Title IX and Civil Rights or their designee will designate a Title IX Decision-Maker.
-The Title IX Decision-Maker will either be an employee of Simon's Rock or Bard College at Simon's Rock trained in adjudications of misconduct, or, at the discretion of the Director of Title IX and Civil Rights, a neutral third party selected by the Director of Title IX and Civil Rights or their designee.
-The Title IX Decision-Maker will not be the Director of Title IX and Civil Rights or the investigator assigned to the same matter.
+For every case that proceeds to a live hearing, the Title IX Coordinator or their designee will designate a Title IX Decision-Maker.
+The Title IX Decision-Maker will either be an employee of Simon's Rock or Bard College at Simon's Rock trained in adjudications of misconduct, or, at the discretion of the Title IX Coordinator, a neutral third party selected by the Title IX Coordinator or their designee.
+The Title IX Decision-Maker will not be the Title IX Coordinator or the investigator assigned to the same matter.

-Should a party wish to object to the Title IX Decision-Maker or any panelist on the grounds of bias or conflict-of-interest, such notice must be delivered to the Director of Title IX and Civil Rights within five (5) business days of the hearing.
+Should a party wish to object to the Title IX Decision-Maker or any panelist on the grounds of bias or conflict-of-interest, such notice must be delivered to the Title IX Coordinator within five (5) business days of the hearing.